scipy-lectures/scientific-python-lectures/intro/scipy/index.rst

 .. seealso:: **Partial Differental Equations**

-    There is no Partial Differential Equations (PDE) solver in Scipy.
+    There is no Partial Differential Equations (PDE) solver in SciPy.
     Some Python packages for solving PDE's are available, such as fipy_ or SfePy_.